• Home

 Publishers have their focus.
 Ours?
 We look for a certain level of technical accomplishment (great language, great rhythm, no “glitches”).
 But mostly, to our taste, a poem must have 3 essential ingredients: a story (no matter how subtle), emotional impact, and a final line (or two) that makes you go “ah.”

 Writing short fiction is a marvelous playground for the poet to develop these essential ingredients, so we encourage you to try it, and we make a point to feature it.
-Today’s short fiction is by Sara Barkat, a fifteen-year-old who writes sestinas, sonnets, and whatever else she can poetically get her hands on.
+Today’s short fiction is by a student who writes sestinas, sonnets, and whatever else she can poetically get her hands on.
 Do you sense the poetry in her fiction?
 Can you put her fiction into your poetry?

 An Encounter • set in the universe of Star Trek (The Original Series)